Harvest Now, Decrypt Later

 A ritual once performed mechanically begins to breathe.

-A teaching that sounded decorative becomes existential.
+A teaching that once sounded decorative becomes existential.

-Nothing in the outer text changed.
+Nothing in the outer data changed.

 The interpreter changed.

-And that may be one of the great truths of spiritual life: we are always harvesting before we are ready to decrypt.
+And perhaps that is one of the great truths of spiritual life:

-Childhood as storage
+Childhood as Sacred Storage

 Many of the deepest things in life arrive too early for explanation.